Maid: Description

 In the contemporary Western world, comparatively few households can afford live-in domestic help, usually relying on cleaners, employed directly or through an agency (maid service).

-Today, a single maid may be the only domestic worker that upper-middle class households employ, as was historically the case.
+Many services historically provided by maids have been substituted with home appliances.

 In less developed nations, various factors ensure a labour source for domestic work: very large differences in the income of urban and rural households, widespread poverty, fewer educated women, and limited opportunities for the employment of less educated women.